eshlomo1/ChatGPT-Cybersecurity/CTF.md

 Ask CP: Provide the technical steps in this scenario.

-Ask CP: Create the technical steps in the Operating System Security.
+Ask CP: Create a detailed and technical steps for the first phase.

 Ask CP: Generate a creative name for this CTF.